This post may contain affiliate links.

 Bake for 12-15 mins until risen and golden.
 Then brush all over with honey or golden syrup.
 The buns will keep fresh for a day, but will last a few days if toasted.
 Yum, yum!

-Quick and simple, this recipe is my go to when we are baking cakes, and a few mini eggs on top makes them Easter ready!
+Quick and simple, this recipe is my go to when we’re baking cakes, and a few mini-eggs and themed decorations on top makes them Easter ready!

 4oz caster sugar